 Faculty Resources | Civic Engagement

-How the CCE can help faculty
+How the MCCE can help faculty

 - Brainstorming related to civic engagement in your class

 - Advising support for the CE Core Requirement (see our CE Advising Cheat Sheet first)

 - Partnership development

 - Help integrating civic engagement into your syllabus